 TAD ME1TX is the evolution of its ME1 Loudspeaker

-Posted on 1st February, 2025
+Posted on 1st February, 2025 by Jason Sexton

 TAD ME1TX is the evolution of its ME1 Loudspeaker

-TAD Laboratories has announced the TAD-ME1TX, a new bookshelf speaker system designed to replace the highly regarded TAD-ME1, first introduced in 2016.
+TAD Laboratories has announced the TAD-ME1TX, a new bookshelf speaker designed to replace the highly regarded TAD-ME1, first introduced in 2016.

 The press release from TAD is brimming with acronyms describing the evolution of this model—just to keep us all on our toes!
 The upgrades begin with a refined Coherent Source Transducer (CST) driver featuring a beryllium tweeter and a newly developed magnesium midrange diaphragm designed for wide-frequency reproduction from 420 Hz to 60 kHz.